-Similarly, to running Zowe services on z/OS, you can use Zowe configuration file (zowe.yaml) to customize Zowe in Kubernetes.
+Similarly, to run Zowe services on z/OS, you can use the Zowe zowe yaml configuration file to customize Zowe in Kubernetes.

-You can modify samples/config-cm.yaml, , and samples/certificates-secret.yaml directly.
+You can modify samples/config-cm.yaml and samples/certificates-secret.yaml directly.
 Or more conveniently, if you have Zowe ZSS/ZIS running on z/OS, the Kubernetes environment can reuse instance and keystore configuration from that installation.
+Ensure that the verify certificate setting of your existing keystore configuration is set to STRICT mode.
+Otherwise, update your zowe.yaml configuration file to change the setting to STRICT mode and generate a new set of certificates.